仓库源文站点原文

 peerDependencies are dependencies that your project hooks into, or modifies, in the parent project, usually a plugin for some other library.
 It is just intended to be a check, making sure that the project that will depend on your project has a dependency on the project you hook into.
 So if you make a plugin C that adds functionality to library B, then someone making a project A will need to have a dependency on B if they have a dependency on C. Example: your project adds functionality to grunt and can only be used on projects that use grunt.

 In npm versions 3 through 6, peerDependencies were not automatically installed, and would raise a warning if an invalid version of the peer dependency was found in the tree.
 As of npm v7, peerDependencies are installed by default. (npm has a shortcut where it automatically install mandatory peer dependencies even if the parent package does not depend on them.)
-If your dependency contains some peerDependencies that conflict with the root project's dependency, run npm install --legacy-peer-deps to tell npm to ignore peer deps and proceed with the installation anyway.
+If your dependency contains some peerDependencies that conflict with the root project's dependency, run npm install --legacy-peer-deps to skips strict peer dependency checks, allowing installation of packages with unmet peer dependencies to avoid errors. (--force flag will ignore and override any dependency conflicts, forcing the installation of packages.)

 optionalDependencies are dependencies that are not essential for the primary functionality of a package but are beneficial for providing additional features.
 Let’s say you have a dependency that may be used, but you would like the package manager to proceed if it cannot be found or fails to install.
 In that case, you can add those dependencies in the optionalDependencies object.
 A good use case for optionalDependencies is if you have a dependency that won’t necessarily work on every machine.
 But you should have a fallback plan in case the installation fails.